joshuabradley012/nested-tree/README.md

   - With one exception, primitives take advantage of recursion.
 This creates a larger memory footprint, but a more elegant implementation.
 Because this is a toy example, I chose algorithmic purity over pragmatism.
 The exception is `assertCycleFree` which must use iteration to avoid getting stuck in a recursive subroutine
   - In production, there should be more guards against malformed data containing cycles, multiple parents, etc
 - /src/core/ops.ts contains the core adjacency list API (insert, update, delete, move) all of which compose model helpers to create state mutations
+  - Currently, insertNode allows one to insert an orderKey, but this is inconsistent with our API for reorder which expects index.
+May be worth adding newIndex functionality to insert
+  - See /test/ops/insertNode.test.ts "normalizes sibling order keys when the gap between neighbors is too small" for how this can result in unexpected behavior, I would expect a collision to append, but it inserts in between